arrigonialberto86/funtime/dp_explore.md

             partial_list.pop() # UNCHOOSE
 ```
 The implementation is very similar to what we saw for permutations, although now we do not need to state a termination condition at the beginning of the helper function.
 We introduce a 'start_index' variable that is used inside the iterator: the index is increaased at every step of recursion, which means that after n steps is going to be equal to length of 'nums' and just stops.
+What kind of other problems can we tackle by using this approach to backtracking?
+Well, examples that come to mind are